 - Closed-cell spray foam

-The next step when converting a camper van is to install the sub-floor and then lay the floor boards on top.
+When converting a camper van, the next step is to install the subfloor and lay the floorboards on top.

 For most campers, the sub-floor consists of the following layers (from bottom to top):